Hugo

 Figure 1: the eponymous Hugo

-hugo is a static site generator which I happen find amenable sometimes.
+hugo is a static site generator which I happen to find amenable sometimes.
 Its documentation is confusing and abstruse.

 Pluses: